Yekutiel Adam

 Yekutiel "Kuti" Adam (יקותיאל "קותי" אדם; November 3, 1927 – June 10, 1982) was an Israeli general and former Deputy Chief of Staff of the Israel Defense Forces.

-Biography
+He was killed by a Palestinian fighter during the early stage of the Lebanon War, a few days before taking on his new position as head of Mossad.
+Adam is the highest ranked Israeli officer to have been killed in battle.

+Childhood and marriage

 He was born in Tel Aviv to Yehuda and Elisheva Adam (formerly Adamov).
 He was named after his grandfather, Yekutiel Ravayev, who was killed in combat defending Petah Tikva from Arabs in 1916.
 His family were Mountain Jews from the Caucasus region.

+In March 1950 Adam married and built a house in Tel Aviv.

+Career and education

 At the age of 15, Yekutiel joined the Haganah.
 At 20, he became a commander.

-On May 1, 1948, he was one of the commanders who captured the Palestinian village Salame, to the south of Tel Aviv.
+On May 1, 1948, he was one of the commanders who captured the Arab village of Salame in the south of Tel Aviv.
 He later joined an elite Haganah unit that conducted raids into enemy territory.

-In March, 1950, Adam married and built a house in Tel Aviv.
 At that time, he became an officer in the IDF, with the rank of lieutenant.
 Adam rose quickly through the ranks.
 In 1952, he became a captain in the Givati Brigade.
-Then he went on to command the Be'er Sheva bloc as a lieutenant colonel.
+He went on to command the Beersheba bloc as a lieutenant colonel.

-He went on to study in the war academy in France in 1964-66 and returned to assume the rank of colonel.
+He went on to study in the war academy in France in 1964–1966 and returned to assume the rank of colonel.
 In the Six-Day War, he served under Ariel Sharon, proving his worth.
 Following the war, he became commander of the Golani Brigade.
 The Golani Brigade was responsible for keeping the peace in the north during the War of Attrition.
 During this time, Adam was promoted to brigadier general and served as the vice commander of the IDF's Northern Command until the end of the Yom Kippur War.

 In 1974, Adam was moved to the Sinai, where he became a major general and eventually went on to head the Southern Command.

-He was the commander of the Operation Entebbe, the 1976 raid at Entebbe airport in Uganda.
+He was the commander of the Operation Entebbe, the 1976 raid that led to the rescue of hostages from pro-Palestinian militants at Entebbe Airport in Uganda.

 In 1978, he went to the United States to study and returned to become the Deputy Chief of Staff, under Rafael Eitan, and head of the Directorate of Operations.

-In 1982, Adam went to the United States again to study, this time in Berkeley, but came back to Israel after Prime Minister Menachem Begin announced Adam's appointment to as head of the Mossad, in replacement of Yitzhak Hofi.
+In 1982, Adam went to the United States again to study, this time at the University of California, Berkeley.
+He came back to Israel after Prime Minister Menachem Begin announced Adam's appointment as head of the Mossad, in replacement of Yitzhak Hofi.